-- 8.1 The report sets out below a summary of the proposed allocation of new resources for 2016/17 as defined by the AMS with the following comments setting out the basis of the allocation. - 8.2 Capital Investment Programme £3.694million - This allocation supports the AMS and acknowledges the work required to allow the decency standard to be maintained, therefore this substantial proportion of the overall allocation is recommended.
+8.1 The report sets out below a summary of the proposed allocation of new resources for 2017/18 as defined by the AMS with the following comments setting out the basis of the allocation.

-- 8.3 Aids & Adaptations £0.604million - This continues to support the budget at historic levels.
-The proposed allocation achieves the requirement to adapt Council dwellings to meet the special needs of our customers and also meet the high priority that Members place on this service. - 8.4 Emergency Failures (statutory obligation) and Voids £0.853million - This allocation supports the AMS and the experience gained through the management controls being exercised.
-It reflects the necessity to recognise capital works in the voids process along with emergency failures. - 8.5 Emergency failures structural works £0.817million - As with the previous allocation this reflects the AMS and the experience gained through the management controls being exercised.
-The work is generally associated with premature failure of structural elements. - 8.6 Roofing Programme £0.169million - This allocation supports the AMS in the continuation of a new roof replacement programme. - 8.7 Environmental Works £1.470million - This allocation supports the AMS by continuing to address the improvements to the overall estate living environment.
-It will include door entry systems, boundary works and PVC installations to continue to reduce the revenue reliance on painting programmes. - 8.8 Asbestos, Legionella, Fire Safety and Overall Contingency £1.052million This allocation recognises the need to continue to proactively manage our statutory obligations in the defined areas and provides a general contingency to cover the whole of the programme together with survey work and the potential to Buy Back properties offered back to the Council through the Right to Buy legislation. - 8.9 Non-Works Programmes £0.140million This is for the further development of the Capita Housing system and various other one off projects. - 8.10 Sheltered Accommodation Improvements £2.818million This allocation supports the continuation of the overall refurbishment programme and a feasibility and appraisal of the next two schemes.
-Individual delivery contracts will be reported to Cabinet as tenders are returned. - 8.11 Garages £0.282million This investment in the garage stock is intended to secure additional revenue income that will support the business plan in future years.
-We have already seen a return on the investment made in the last financial year by increased garage tenancies and fewer empty garages on the sites that have been refurbished.
+- 8.2 Capital Investment Programme £5.275million - This allocation supports the AMS and acknowledges the work required to allow the decency standard to be maintained, therefore this substantial proportion of the overall allocation is recommended. - 8.3 Aids & Adaptations £0.600million - This continues to support the budget at historic levels.
+The proposed allocation achieves the requirement to adapt Council dwellings to meet the special needs of our customers and also meet the high priority that Members place on this service. - 8.4 Emergency Failures (statutory obligation) and Voids £0.693million - This allocation supports the AMS and the experience gained through the management controls being exercised.
+It reflects the necessity to recognise capital works in the voids process along with emergency failures. - 8.5 Emergency failures structural works £0.581million As with the previous allocation this reflects the AMS and the experience gained through the management controls being exercised.
+The work is generally associated with premature failure of structural elements. - 8.6 Environmental Works £1.125million - This allocation supports the AMS by continuing to address the improvements to the overall estate living environment.
+It will include door entry systems, boundary works and PVC installations to continue to reduce the revenue reliance on painting programmes. - 8.7 Asbestos, Legionella, Fire Safety and Overall Contingency £0.589million - This allocation recognises the need to continue to proactively manage our statutory obligations in the defined areas and provides a general contingency to cover the whole of the programme together with survey work and the potential to Buy Back properties offered back to the Council through the Right to Buy legislation. - 8.8 Non-Works Programmes £0.140million This is for the further development of the Capita Housing system and various other one off projects. - 8.9 Sheltered Accommodation Improvements £0.770million This allocation supports the continuation of the overall refurbishment programme and a feasibility and appraisal of the next two schemes.
+Individual delivery contracts will be reported to Cabinet as tenders are returned. - 8.10 Garages £0.375million This investment in the garage stock is intended to secure additional revenue income that will support the business plan in future years.
+We have already seen a return on the investment made in the last financial year by increased garage tenancies and fewer empty garages on the sites that have been refurbished. - 8.11 Higher Value Voids Levy £1.140million This allocation is setting resources aside to meet the estimated impact of the disposal of higher value voids levy, which the Government are using to fund the extension of the Right To Buy for Registered Provider tenants introduced as part of the Housing and Planning Act 2016.